Perioral Dermatitis - NIMO SKIN

 Most people with perioral dermatitis can manage well with a consistent and gentle home care routine.
 But there are situations where it is wise to seek professional help:

-• The condition spreads rapidly to cheeks, eyes, or forehead in a short time
+• The condition spreads quickly to cheeks, eyes, or forehead in a short time

 • You have used steroid cream on your face for more than 2-3 weeks — tapering should be gradual, as the skin can otherwise flare up strongly